 Being a landlord takes great patience.
 Consider if you’re up for the challenge or would rather hire a property manager or management company to handle day-to-day operations.

-After reading this article, hopefully you have a better understanding of things a landlord should know and how to be a landlord.
+After reading this article, hopefully you have a better understanding of how to be a landlord.
 As we’ve learned, landlords have several responsibilities and obligations.
 Our ultimate guide to being a landlord is intended to help you avoid common pitfalls, unnecessary stress and potential loss in cash flow.
-It’s also meant to pave the smoothest road possible on your path to being a successful landlord.
+It’s also meant to pave the smoothest road possible on your path to becoming a successful landlord.
 You’ll know you’ve made it when you have more free time, while building real wealth, and looking forward to early retirement.